 621 West Broad Street

 All traffic and misdemeanor cases (except juvenile,domestic violence and repeat OVI offenses) can be heard in Mayor's Court.
 Mayor's Court is designed to be a community court which is better suited to accommodate the local citizens.
 Since they are smaller than Municipal Courts, people spend less time in court and have a less stressful environment.

 Citations for traffic violations can be either paid online, by mail or paid in person to the Clerk of Court prior to or on the day of court appearance.
 The Clerk of Court is located in Suite 2B at 621 West Broad Street, Pataskala, Ohio 43062.

 Failure to appear for court on the appropriate date can result in a warrant for your arrest being issued, a block on all vehicle registrations, and a possible driver's license forfeiture sent to the Bureau of Motor Vehicles.

 If you are unable to attend a scheduled court date, you must appear in person at the Clerk's Office and request a continuance, at least 24 hours prior to the court date.
 Continuances are not given over the phone.
-If the request is for good cause and you've had no prior continuances, the Clerk will re-schedule the case one time only for a one week continuance without penalty.
+If the request is for good cause and you've had no prior continuances, the Clerk will re-schedule the case, one time only for one week without penalty.
 Failure to appear for any scheduled hearing will result in a warrant being issued for failure to appear and this will require that bond be posted to get back into court.
 You can call the court at (740) 927-3361 to find out your bond amount.